 Cannula associated swabs (eg swabs of catheter insertion sites) may be employed as alternative specimens.
 However, routine investigation of cannula associated swabs from asymptomatic patients is of dubious value.

 Sputum

-Use 60ml containers with screw-on lids.
+Use 60ml or 30 ml containers with screw-on lids.
 Specimens obtained by deep coughing or post-physiotherapy specimen are preferred.
 Saliva and pernasal secretions are not suitable.